 Arts-based community education & cultural heritage in the developing world

-The project is run by Sarah Gooda, a mental health worker with a background in the arts.
-Sarah has a music degree and advanced diploma in arts (theatre and performance), plays multiple instruments, and performs as a singer/songwriter.
-She runs her own theatre company, has worked as a musician, actress, stage manager and lighting and sound designer, has worked with youth theatres, and has experience of art, drama and music therapy.
+The project is run by Sarah Gooda, a provisionally registeres psychologist with a background in the arts.
+Sarah is currently completing the final module of her master of psychology.
+She has a music degree and has undertaken tertiary modules in theatre and performance.
+Sarah plays multiple instruments, and performs as a singer/songwriter.
+She runs her own theatre company, has worked as a musician, actress, stage manager and lighting and sound designer, has worked with youth theatres, and has experience and training in art, drama and music therapy.
 Sarah has worked with in-transit immigrants in Australia and volunteered with children in Kenya.

 To use the arts to educate communities in the developing world about issues important in their own community

 To encourage creativity and foster participation in the arts

 To connect young people with their traditional culture

 To build up and online cultural resource of traditional cultures from around the world.